gretelai/gretel-synthetics/README.md

 ## ACTGAN Overview

-ACTGAN (Anyway CTGAN) is an extension of the popular [CTGAN implementation](https://sdv.dev/SDV/user_guides/single_table/ctgan.html) that provides some additiona functionality to improve memory usage, autodetection and transformation of columns, and more.
+ACTGAN (Anyway CTGAN) is an extension of the popular [CTGAN implementation](https://sdv.dev/SDV/user_guides/single_table/ctgan.html) that provides some additional functionality to improve memory usage, autodetection and transformation of columns, and more.

 To use this model, you will need to manually install SDV: